gaultier/blog/how_to_make_your_own_static_site_generator.md

-Title: How to make your own static site generator for your blog
+Title: How to make your own static site generator
 Tags: Blog
 ---